amaboh/amaboh/README.md

 🧠 I'm curious about recommendation systems for different use cases in my free time I try to read papers and develop recommendation systems.

-🤝 I'm looking to collaborate on projects in process automation, interested in finance and healthcare data but open-minded.
+🤝 I'm looking to collaborate on projects in agentic applications, interested in automating proceeses in finance and healthcare data but open-minded.

-🎤 I enjoy talking to data practitoners on the Data Queries podcast.
+🎤 I enjoy talking to ML/data practitoners on the Data Queries podcast.
 Check it @Data Queries on Spotify, Apple, and Google Podcast.

 🔄 I'm always at a PyData London meetup where I'm a volunteer, and going for tech meetups in any city I live is a monthly duty.